-Students seeking admission to the PhD program at the University of Cincinnati College of Nursing must have an earned master's or bachelor’s degree in nursing or master's degree in health-related field.
+Students seeking admission to the PhD program at the University of Cincinnati College of Nursing must have a bachelor's or master's degree in nursing or master's degree in a health-related field.

 NursingCAS online application: The application must be submitted electronically at http://nursingcas.org, including a non-refundable $65 application fee paid to NursingCAS.
 Once your application has been completed and transcripts verified, you will be notified via email to create an account and submit a separate non-refundable $65 application fee to the University of Cincinnati.
 When creating an account, please add NursingCAS email addresses to your safe-sender list.
 You need to fill out each section in NursingCAS in order to have a complete application.

 Copy of RN License (submitted via NursingCAS online application):

 - Applicants must submit evidence of an active, unrestricted RN license for the state in which they are practicing nursing.
 Applicants whose RN license is restricted will be considered, provided the individual shares the conditions of the restriction set by the board of nursing and the college determines the academic program can accommodate those restrictions, if the applicant is admitted.
 If admitted, it will be necessary to obtain an Ohio RN License (likewise, the distance learning programs will require an RN license from the state in which the applicant currently lives).
 For more information about obtaining an Ohio RN License, visit nursing.ohio.gov.
 Accelerated students will be eligible to earn RN licensing after completing Phase II of their program.

 Official transcripts (sent directly to NursingCAS, NOT to the College of Nursing)